AliHaroonT/AliHaroonT/README.md

 <div align="center">

-  Hi, I'm Ali Haroon, an early-career researcher focused on Computer Vision and Artificial Intelligence.
+  I'm Ali Haroon, an early-career researcher focused on Computer Vision and Artificial Intelligence.
   My goal is to make a meaningful contributions by developing simple and practical solutions in this field.

   Feedbacks and comments are welcome